Yahaya-Salisu/real_world_asset/2025-07-Cap-Contest/Reports.md

 B. Later the caller wants to repay his debt, but `repay()` updates agent's interest and fetches the balanceOf agent even though the caller is not the agent.

-C. The balance of agent cleared while the caller loses their funds.
+C. The balance of agent is cleared and the caller loses their funds.